alxy/type/README.md

-PHP Typehinting without PECL SPL_Types Extension.
+PHP Typehinting without PECL SPL_Types Extension or any other thrid party extension.

 Basic usage
 -----------